 This was the ranch house near these cotton fields,

-and the machine that they use to compact the cotton and form the bales.
-I am not sure what the equipment looks like that actually does the picking.
 I did get a chance to get a picture of the plant up close.
 I also noticed that the cotton plants seem so much shorter than what you see in the southeast.
 Matthew says that the shorter plant grows much more cotton on each plant.

 Here you see the fields after they have been picked bare!!
 Some fields have straight rows as you see them from the road and some are planted in a circle.
 Jessica said that when she flew to Indiana with Matt last year, she noticed from the air the circular fields in the west compared to the straight planted fields in Indiana.
 But I did notice that some in Texas were straight also.
 The circular ones were planted that way because of the irrigation equipment sweeping in a circle.